robert/robert.github.com/_posts/2020-02-05-wacom-drawing-tablets-track-name-of-every-application-you-open.md

 tags: [Online Tracking, Security]
 og_image: https://robertheaton.com/images/wacom-cover.png
 ---
-> Disclaimer: I didn't ask Wacom for comment about this story because I'm not a journalist and I don't know how to do that.
+> Disclaimer: I haven't asked Wacom for comment about this story because I'm not a journalist and I don't know how to do that.
 I don't believe I've got anything important wrong, however.

 ## Chapter 1: The discovery